 Parameter Туре Description name String The name of this configuration object. log-file-config String The configuration of the log file and its rotation policies.
-See Section 9.2.2, "log-file." stdout-config String The name of the stdout configuration object used to configure stdout output.
-See Section 9.2.3, "log-stdout." logger-severity String Defines the threshold importance of the messages that are propagated to the handlers.
+See Section 15.2.2, "log-file." stdout-config String The name of the stdout configuration object used to configure stdout output.
+See Section 15.2.3, "log-stdout." logger-severity String Defines the threshold importance of the messages that are propagated to the handlers.
 The default value is Info.
 To see Debug and Trace messages, configure the logger-severity to either Debug or Trace.
-Valid values are: Emergency, Alert, Critical, Error, Warning, Notice, Info, Debug, and Trace. logger-severity-properties One or more <entry> child elements.</entry> List of name-value pairs, enclosed in an <entry> element, that list individual modules (package name, application name, class name, or component such as CQLProcessor) and their logging severity.
-These severities override the default severity of the Oracle CEP server.</entry> See Section 9.2.4, "Configuring Severity for an Individual Module."
+Valid values are: Emergency, Alert, Critical, Error, Warning, Notice, Info, Debug, and Trace. <entry> child elements.</entry> List of name-value pairs, enclosed in an <entry> element, that list individual modules (package name, application name, class name, or component such as CQLProcessor) and their logging severity.
+These severities override the default severity of the Oracle CEP server.</entry> See Section 15.2.4, "Configuring Severity for an Individual Module."